 Entries should be received no later than the Closing Date <Date>.

 Only teams invited by the OA, and who confirm acceptance of the invitation, as detailed in the letter of invitation, will be eligible to enter this event.
-The letter of invitation should include: the method of accepting invite (email etc); date for acceptance of invitation; details of any non refundable entry bond (include currency).
+The letter of invitation should include: the method of accepting the invitation (email etc); date for acceptance of the invitation;

 All competitors shall meet the eligibility requirements of World Sailing regulation 19.4.